wnaiyakhu/citi_bike/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so your first task on the job is to build a set of data reports to provide the answers

-Files were download from the Citi Bike [Link](https://s3.amazonaws.com/tripdata/index.html)
+Files were download from the [Citi Bike](https://s3.amazonaws.com/tripdata/index.html)

 (https://public.tableau.com/app/profile/wipawadee.naiyakhun/viz/Tableauchallenge_17005959975600/Story1?publish=yes)